-Web form design best practices can help identify many ways to improve the conversion rate of your registration forms, but best practice doesn’t always work because each site is unique and context is extremely important.
+Web form design best practices can help identify many ways to improve the conversion rate of your registration forms.
+Best practice doesn’t always work because each site is unique and context is extremely important.
 Instead you should consider regularly conducting face-to-face usability research or you can use remote user testing tools if you prefer.
 Ensure you observe how people interact with the user interface rather than asking direct questions which force people to post-rationalise their behaviour.

 If you are designing a totally new form then you could consider a Google 5 day design sprint to allow for rapid prototyping and user testing.
 This allows you to bring together a group of experts and stakeholders to develop and test a form within 5 working days.

 Form analytics provide detailed metrics on how users interact with your form.
 A good form analytics solution will measure how long it takes users to complete each field, which fields they miss, when they do or do not use auto-complete and which fields correspond with form abandonment.
-Formisimo is a dedicated form analytics tool and is highly regarded by many conversion rate optimisation consultants as most other products are add-ons to web analytics software.
+Zuko is a dedicated form analytics tool and is highly regarded by many conversion rate optimisation consultants.
+Most other products are add-ons to web analytics software.

 Experiment and Experiment: